jp7492code/fuwaniziqu.ai/README.md

 > **"Intelligent Anticipation for a Smarter Digital Life."**

-Fuwaniziqu blends cloud technology, AI, and practical software services to simplify the digital lives of individuals and organizations.
+Fuwaniziqu AI blends cloud technology, AI, and practical software services to simplify the digital lives of individuals and organizations.
 We are committed to clean, safe, and optimized communication across platforms.